26hzhang/CoTeaching/README.md

 | (Symmetry, 50%)  | 92.34% -- 98.05% | 74.56% -- 79.64%    | 41.17% -- 49.09%     |
 | (Symmetry, 20%)  | 97.84% -- 99.16% | 82.87% -- 87.02%    | 54.11% -- 59.55%     |

-> The model structure and parameters setting of TensorFlow version are the same as those of PyTorch version (almost), but I am not sure why the performance of TensorFlow version is generally better than the PyTorch version, maybe the internal implementation of some functions are different between these two frameworks?
+> The model structure and parameters setting of TensorFlow version are almost same as those of PyTorch version, but I am not sure why the performance of TensorFlow version is generally better than the PyTorch version, maybe the internal implementation of some functions are different between these two frameworks?
 Or, I made some unseen errors?